deepgram-devs/salesforce-call-summarization/README.md

 SECURITY_TOKEN = "<YOUR_SALESFORCE_SECURITY_TOKEN>"
 ```

-2. Optionally, edit the Salesforce account name and the audio URL on lines 12-13:
+2. Optionally, edit the Salesforce account name and the audio URL in `summarize_and_log_calls.py`:

 ```
 ACCOUNT_NAME = "Deepgram"